techiemum/T1A3/development-log.md

 - added prawn gem to the directory
 - moved kitchen inventory inside the initialize method
 - currently there are error and app is not working after displaying the recipie
+- final stock list can be now save a text file
 - added new gem ttyt box and created frame for headings to show it as a different reading element